inlivedev/inlive-website/content/docs/real-time-widget-api/communication-scheme-and-formatting/index.md

     * ***init*** \
         This type indicates the initial response of the channel server when first subscribed to.

+    * ***system*** \
+        Messages with this type are only sent by the server.
+This notifies the client the information regarding any backend process.
+For now, it serves two functions: Notifying the start and end of a stream and notifying when a user either leaves or joins the channel.

 * **widget_key** \
     This is a non-optional field when sending a message to the channel server.
 The field should contain the widget key of the widget that sent it.